This Web page last updated June 04 2008, addition Feb 27 2012.

 As to why tantalum caps instead of other kinds?
 Tantalums are smaller than conventional "electrolytics".
 But they have the habit, over years or decades, of growing little metal crystals of pure tantalum.
 These puncture the insulators (dielectric) between the tantalum "plates", creating shorts.
 The shorts draw amps of current and the cap blows up.
 Electrolytics don't have this failure mode.

-One of my customers, Denver Hull, is working on his IMSAI 8080 with SD Systems Versafloppy II and IMSAI SIO serial card.
+One of my customers, Denver Hull, was working in 2008? on his IMSAI 8080 with SD Systems Versafloppy II and IMSAI SIO serial card.
 He describes below how he assembles code on a non-CP/M system and moves code to the IMSAI using a simple serial program to run the SIO card.
 The "remote" system is running Unix NetBSD; but the same applies to any Windows or Mac system which supports an 8080 emulator or cross-assembler and a simple telecom or file transfer program. - Herb JOhnson

 "My Imsai has an original 8080 processor.
 I understand that that's probably only going to be fast enough for single density, but that's ok (I also have an old Multitech MIC-501, not S100!, with SSSD 5.25 disks).
 I do have a Cromemco ZPU 2/4 MHz processor card, but it behaves oddly when I plug it in, so that's another project for later."